Upper respiratory infection

 • Not smoking or vaping.

-If symptoms do not clear up on their own after a week or worsen, you should see a physician.
+If symptoms are severe, do not clear up on their own after a week, or worsen, you should see a physician.
 In some cases, an upper respiratory infection can progress to a bacterial infection of the sinuses, ear(s), or lungs.
 If your physician suspects your viral upper respiratory infection has progressed to a bacterial infection, he or she may order additional testing or recommend treatment with antibiotics.

-If you wish to see a physician, you can come into any Patient First center from 8am to 8pm any day of the week - no appointment needed.
+Patient First treats many conditions at our urgent care centers including upper respiratory infections.
+You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed